 There are many ways to get involved with the United Way.
 Our volunteers are the heartbeat of our programs and help us reach those in need in our community.
 When you raise your hand as a United Way volunteer, we connect you with the nonprofit who needs your help.
 For a list of current volunteer opportunities, visit: https://unitedwayswi.galaxydigital.com/need/.

-VITA (Volunteer Income Tax Assistance), sponsored by OneMain Financial
+VITA (Volunteer Income Tax Assistance), funded in part by OneMain Financial

-VITA program volunteers help prepare tax returns for low to moderate income families.
-Training is provided; complete IRS on-site certification program; and must have computer skills.
+VITA program volunteers help prepare tax returns for qualifying families and individuals.
+Volunteers receive free training to become IRS certified; and must have computer skills.

 - Volunteers Needed: Greeters and Preparers